nicerloop/esphome-somfy-rts/README.md

 - one 'Prog' [button](https://www.home-assistant.io/integrations/button/)

 These materializations are also available through the [ESPHome web server](https://esphome.io/components/web_server.html) directly from the ESP device (default: http://somfy-rts-XXXXXX.local where XXXXXX is [the 6 last characters of the WiFi MAC address in hexadecimal](https://esphome.io/components/esphome.html#esphome-mac-suffix))

+## Register remote channel
+To register one channel to control a cover:
+1. set the cover half-open, with room for up and down move
+2. press PROG for 5 seconds on an already paired cover remote
+3. the cover will shortly move up and down to acknowledge switching to PROG mode
+4. press PROG on the desired remote or channel button
+3. the cover will shortly move up and down to acknowledge registering the new remote

+## Unregister remote channel
+Replay the same steps as for registering the remote channel.
+After the second acknowledgement, the remote channel will be unregistered from the cover.